videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ## Factors affecting Quality

 When measuring video and audio quality, several variables come into play.
-The common factors affecting quality are:
+The common factors affecting quality are as follows:

 ### `1.
 Network Bandwidth`